tomleo/sitenotes/source/content/django.rst

 It is common to see a production and local settings file however I think that it can be simplified by making your local development as close to production as possible.
-So everything required to run the project exists in base.py and very little if any logic is contains in local.py.
+So everything required to run the project exists in base.py and very little if any logic is contained in local.py.

 base.py
     common settings for local and production environment